MohammedSaleh12/React-Electron-Python/gui/README.md

-## BUILD A MORDERN CROSS PLATFROM DESKTOP APP USING NODEJS AND PYTHON
+## BUILD A MORDERN CROSS PLATFROM DESKTOP APP USING ELECTRON, REACT, REDUX AND NPM

 <br>